Healthcare

 Learn about exemptions and Catastrophic coverage.

-Live in California, the District of Columbia, or Maryland?
+Live in California, Connecticut, the District of Columbia, or Maryland?

 These states have their own exemptions processes.
 Visit their websites to apply for an exemption: